 Often referred to as the “Under Ground Salt Cathedral of Poland”, Wieliczka Salt Mine is the masterpiece of tens of generations of miners.
 It was opened in the 13th century and had been continuously operated until 2007, making it the world’s oldest salt mine in operation.
 Each year, this royal salt mine attracts more than one million visitors.
 And unlike many visitors might expect, the salt here does not have a white or crystalline look.
 It rather comes in naturally grey and resembles unpolished granite.

 Wieliczka Salt Mine reaches a depth of 327 meters.
-It comprises kilometers long corridors, several underground lakes, and dozens of chambers carved out of the rock salt, including the beautiful Chapel of Saint Kinga.
+It comprises kilometers-long corridors, several underground lakes, and dozens of chambers carved out of rock salt, including the beautiful Chapel of Saint Kinga.
 Located at 135 meters depth, this chapel is dedicated to Saint Kinga, the patron saint of salt miners in and around the former Polish capital.
-It resembles a large gallery where paintings, historic statues, and mythical figures in the distant past are on display.
+It resembles a large gallery where paintings, historic statues, and mythical figures from the distant past are on display.
 Yet the only difference is that every single artwork is made of rock salt.

 Tips for visiting Krakow

 - There is a complicated ticketing process for the sights on Wawel Hill.
 You will need one ticket for the Royal Castle and there is a separate fee for each of its exhibitions.
 Another ticket is required for the Wawel Cathedral.
 The same goes for other areas.